sleepingkingstudios/rspec-sleeping_king_studios/README.md

 ### A Note From The Developer

-Hi, I'm Rob Smith, I'm the developer of this library.
+Hi, I'm Rob Smith, the maintainer of this library.
 As a professional Ruby developer, I use these tools every day.
 If you find this project helpful in your own work, or if you have any questions, suggestions or critiques, please feel free to get in touch!
 I can be reached on GitHub (see above, and feel